markpudd/criscv-hw/README.md

 # Synthesizable RISC-V verilog

 This is a simple RISC-V verilog implementation (RV32I).
 Its not currently fully tested but has successfully run some simple code.
-The fn.hex file is a basic Hello World which sends Hello World out on sout (9600 with 50Mhz clock) and blinks port.
+There is a bootloader hex file in the booloader diectory which will allow the uploading of a hex file to SDRAM and execute it.

 ## SDRAM and UART

-There is now some basic support for SDRAM and UART.
+There basic support for SDRAM and UART.
 Both are pretty simple and buggy (especially the SDRAM) at the moment.
 Its likely the SDRAM will get converted into page read/right and a cache which will be simpler and more performant.

 ## How to get it running